Oil Lease, Wayne Co. MS - Must I sign?

 W. Howard Pritchartt III said:

-As a landman we are not usually not allowed to reveal who our client is until well into the project.
+As a landman we are usually not allowed to reveal who our client is until well into the project.
 If you need the money sign when you feel you have a good deal.
 If you do not need the money wait until the final stages of the project being assembled.

 W. Howard Pritchartt III said: